jczetta/jczetta.github.io/index.md

 I used to use Twitter, but not anymore.
 You can find me on Mastodon at <a href="https://med-mastodon.com/@jczetta">jczetta@med-mastodon.com</a> (40% public health stuff, 60% other) occasionally.

 My personal GitHub is separate from my work GitHub so it's pretty sparse these days.
-When I'm not working, I'm often bookbinding, working with film (photography), biking, something involving food or coffee, or hanging out with my partner and our cat.
+When I'm not working, I'm often bookbinding, working with film (photography) or patterns, biking, something involving food or coffee, or hanging out with my partner and our cat.

+When I am working, I'm interested in infrastructure, which I personally think has a much wider definition than usually shows up on LinkedIn -- platforms, data structure, governance, thoughtful optimization, modularity... and a lot more.

 I don't maintain this website much, but you can find more about me at the above links, or reach out: jczetta at gmail.